Practical charismatic theology

-Practical charismatic theology is a subset of Christian theology that teaches how to practically apply charismatic Christian theology in the everyday life of a believer.
+Practical charismatic theology is a subset of Christian theology that teaches how to practically apply the principles of Charismatic Christianity in the everyday life of a believer.
 Theology is the study of the nature of God and religious beliefs.
-Practical charismatic theology takes this a step further through the incorporation of these beliefs into an individual believer's lifestyle.
-Practical charismatic theology specifically focuses on incorporating charismatic Christian beliefs into an individual lifestyle with the goal of achieving what Jesus instructed his followers to pray for; "on earth as it is in heaven."
+Practical charismatic theology takes this a step further by incorporating these beliefs into an individual believer's lifestyle.
+Practical charismatic theology focuses on integrating charismatic Christian beliefs into an individual's lifestyle, with the goal of achieving what Jesus instructed his followers to pray for: "on earth as it is in heaven."
 Applying theology in this way has been reported as bringing about transformative changes in people's lives, faith healing as a result of prayer, and dramatic changes in entire communities.

 Theological theory

 Richard Osmer posited that there are four key questions in regard to the concept of practical theology.